 - The children’s play areas are soft and generally quiet at night.

-- Family and TV areas located at Concourses A, B, and C have a few couches.
+- The Family and TV areas at Concourses A, B, and C have a few couches.

 Doha Airport offers designated Quiet Rooms, separated by gender, where tired travellers can relax and enjoy some stress-free time before their flight.
 There are semi-reclined lounge chairs here, but they’re not everyone’s idea of comfortable sleeping.
-Many people congregate in these areas, so they’re often be more like not-so-Quiet Rooms, which means earplugs might come in handy.
-Locations can be found throughout airport.
+Many people congregate in these areas, so they’re often more like not-so-Quiet Rooms, meaning earplugs might be helpful.
+Locations can be found throughout the airport.

-Many travellers have reported very cold temperatures, particularly overnight.
+- Temperature – Many travellers have reported frigid temperatures, particularly overnight.
 Arrive prepared with a blanket or even a sleeping bag.
 A hoodie provides extra warmth if the terminal gets even colder.

-The airport is busy with travellers at all hours, so noise is common, even in the middle of the night.
+- Noise – The airport is busy with travellers at all hours, so noise is common, even at night.
 Come prepared with earplugs or noise-cancelling headphones.

 Food & Drink

-When you get the midnight munchies or give up trying to sleep and need a coffee to stay awake, 24-hour food concessions are available, though we are unable to confirm their locations.
+When you get the midnight munchies or give up trying to sleep and need a coffee to stay awake, 24-hour food concessions are available, though we cannot confirm their locations.

 Security & Safety

 At the time of this update, we have no reports from travellers commenting on safety issues at Doha Airport.
-As a precaution, here are a few tips to ensure you have a safe airport sleeping experience:
+However, sleeping in any airport can include a certain level of risk, especially when travelling alone.
+It’s important to take certain precautions to ensure your safety and the security of your valuables.
+Here are a few tips:

-Pro-tip: If you are sleeping in the public zone, don’t be surprised if you receive an early morning wake-up call.
-Security is known to make the rounds waking people up as travellers begin to arrive for morning flights.
+Pro-tip: If you sleep in the public zone, don’t be surprised if you receive an early morning wake-up call.
+Security is known to make the rounds, waking people up as travellers arrive for morning flights.